NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 # Changelog

+---

 v.4.4.0

+!> This release contains some breaking changes how consent flow works, make sure to visit the example in the demo to update your implementation.
+A few other things have been refactored so make sure to test everything thoroughly after the update.

 + UPDATE Android and iOS library versions and mediation libs to the latest versions
 + ADDED Banner click event